Pranav379/Roni-s-Analytics/README.md

 # Overview
 Roni's Analytics is an analytical user-friendly and business-facing dashboard that provides useful insights into restaurant sales, consumer preferences, and key trends.
 This dashboard includes insightful visualizations, graphs from Google Trends, and even an interactive chatbot.

+# Software Used
+We used several Python libraries to write our code and Streamlit for a dashboard visualization.

 # How to Use
 To download all of the files, first run: